hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/audio/recording_a_voice_over.md

 *(This is probably too aggressive as an example, especially In the highs)*
 ## Step 9 – Fade in/out
 Select the very edges of our clip – this can even be fractions of fractions of a second – and fade them in/out appropriately.
 This will prevent a click noise when the audio starts and stops, which is important for us.
-A longer fade can also help make noise less jarring when it suddenly appears.
+A longer fade can also help make noise less jarring when i t suddenly appears.
 Noise fading in while someone starts talking can go almost entirely unnoticed.
 ## Step 10 – Review
 Use headphones and give the audio file a good listen.
 Good?
 Very good?
 You sure?
 Sleep on it.
 ## Step 11 – Export